Eligibility for Fall, Winter & Spring Courses

 Frequently asked questions

-Can high school freshmen attend?
+Can high school freshmen or sophomores attend?

 Unfortunately, high school freshmen are not eligible for Precollege Studies.